How Is Property Divided in a Divorce in Arizona?

 If you have questions about your property rights under Arizona’s community property laws or would like to know more about how a lawyer can help you during this process, contact Mushkatel, Robbins & Becker, P.L.L.C.

 Our family law attorneys have successfully handled various legal situations to help families going through a divorce.
-We can discuss your particular circumstances during a free consultation.
+We can discuss your particular circumstances during a consultation.